 A 2017 article on comics and animal studies can be read here.

-Click here for a recent interview.
+Click here for an interview.